eea/eea.plonebuildout.core/README.txt

 Monitoring
 ~~~~~~~~~~
-The EEA uses Munin to monitor it's servers.
-To enable the backend monitoring of your server via Munin follow this `wiki instructions`_.
+The EEA uses Nagios to monitor it's servers.
+The http service is beeing monitored by system administrators

-Complete list of EEA Munin nodes is accessible here: http://unicorn.eea.europa.eu/munin
+using the check_http nagios plugin.
+These `wiki instructions`_ can be used as guidance for enabling http
+monitoring using check_http plugin, but it is recommended that this operation be done by your system administrator.

 Continuous Integration
 ~~~~~~~~~~~~~~~~~~~~~~